Legislative Council Standing Orders - Chapter 16

 When a question is proposed to the Council by the President, the President will state whether in his or her opinion, the "Ayes" or "Noes" (as the case may be) have it.
 If a Member challenges the Chair's opinion the question must be resolved by a division.

-(1) Immediately a division has been demanded, the Clerk will ring the bells for three minutes and the doors will not be closed until that time.
+(1) Immediately a division has been demanded, the Clerk will ring the bells for four minutes and the doors will not be closed until that time.
 When successive divisions are taken, and there is no intervening debate, the bells for the ensuing divisions will be rung for one minute only.

 (3) Every Member present in the Chamber when the question is put with the doors locked will be required to vote.